kevinam99/expense_tracker/NOTES.md

 When a category's budget is overspent, the progress bar turns red with a message showing the exact amount by which the budget is exceeded.

 I still allow the expenses to be added because disallowing it doesn't change the fact that an expense occurred

+## UX decisions
+While I list the recent expenses first, I didn't apply a specific sorting for the categories.
+The reason being that it is a high-level parameter and requires to be at the same position when a user wants to perform analysis.
+It would be terrible UX if the position of the categories changes with the expenses.

 ## Trade-offs or shortcuts taken due to time constraints
 I decided to write tests with AI - at least the LiveView tests.
 Since I am primarily a backend developer, I used the generators in Phoenix to generate the frontend components to spend minimum time in styling them myself